 There has been a range of options on the table including a VAT reduction from 23% to 13.5% or 9%, grants, or a scrappage scheme.
 But none have materialised today.

 Sources told IrishCycle.com this is because the Green Party had to use its ‘political capital’ regarding transport to maintain the 20% cuts for public transport and continuation of the funding increases for extra bus services relating to the BusConnects network rollout.

-IrishCycle.com understands that there was opposition to the incentives — which are seen as “Green” measures — from the Department of Public Expenditure and Reform of Ireland and some within the Budget teams of the Green’s coalition parties.
+IrishCycle.com understands that there was opposition to the incentives — which are seen as “Green” measures — from the Department of Public Expenditure and Reform and some within the Budget teams of the Green’s coalition parties.

 The Programme for Government promises to “Widen the eligibility of the Bike to Work scheme”.
 But an expansion of the Cycle to Work scheme is not possible due to such a tax scheme only being available to PAYE workers.

 So, widening the eligibility would instead require some kind of different incentives such as grants which are available in other countries or zero-interest loans available in Scotland and some US states.